-Become involved in monitoring the wood frog, and other frogs in the Illinois area through the Chicago Academy of Sciences / Peggy Notebaert Nature Museum’s Calling Frog Survey, one of our citizen science programs.
+Become involved in monitoring the wood frog, and other frogs in the Illinois area through the Chicago Academy of Sciences / Peggy Notebaert Nature Museum’s Calling Frog Survey, one of our community science programs.
 The data you collect might give our experts important information about what frogs are breeding in our area and what habitats need special restoration attention.

 Meet the Expert

 Dr. Allison Sacerdote-Velat is the Curator of Herpetology at Chicago Academy of Sciences / Peggy Notebaert Nature Museum, conducting research focused on conservation and restoration of local reptiles and amphibians including the smooth greensnake and wood frog.
-Allison coordinates the Calling Frog Survey, a citizen science program that monitors amphibians across the Illinois region.
+Allison coordinates the Calling Frog Survey, a community science program that monitors amphibians across the Illinois region.